 Accountants Professional Indemnity Insurance

-Professional Indemnity is a type of business liability insurance that protects against clients who claim your professional advice or service was negligent.
+Professional Indemnity is one of the most important types of business liability insurance for accountants.
+It protects against clients who claim your professional advice or service was negligent.
 PII provides financial protection by covering the cost of defending a claim and also any compensatory damages you're required to pay.

 PII is a requirement for members of The Institute of Chartered Accountants in England and Wales (ICAEW), the Association of Chartered Certified Accountants (ACCA), and other professional bodies.
 Not only that, but accountants' PII has to meet certain requirements like meeting certain minimum limits of cover, being issued by a qualifying insurer and adhering to published minimum wording.
 You can read more at the ICAEW website here.

 Professional Indemnity Claim Example for Accountants